asyncapi/saunter/examples/StreetlightsAPI/README.md

 ## Running

-The example project references the Saunter project directly (for easy debugging), so we need to install the UI assets manually.
+The example project references the AsyncApi.Net.Generator project directly (for easy debugging), so we need to install the UI assets manually.
 This requires nodejs/npm, but neither are required when using the nuget package in your project.

 Run the sample with `dotnet run` and then use curl (or similar) to send test requests to the API.